SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-TV-Series-Budget.md

 [hints]

 [hint]
-After receiving the budget and the series count, determine whether some of the received series have a discount.
+After receiving the budget and the series count determine whether some of the received series have a discount.
 Then, calculate the price for each series.
 [/hint]
 [hint]